bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 responses.

-The `RadioTAG-Account-Name` should be returned in all responses to requests made by a paired client.
+The `RadioTAG-Account-Name` should be returned in all responses to requests made by a paired receiver.

-The `RadioTAG-Auth-Token` header is returned when the client has been granted authorization.
+The `RadioTAG-Auth-Token` header is returned when the receiver has been granted authorization.
 It also enables the tag service to issue a new token to replace an old one - see the next section.